 Whether you are the one struggling with your tech or you are trying to help a fellow attendee with their tech issues, patience is the key virtue here.

-If others tell you they can’t hear your voice clearly, believe your mic is causing echo, or bring any other issue with your equipment/connection/software to your attention, put in the needed effort on your end to resolve the issue.
-You can get troubleshooting help in the tech chat text channel or the Tech Chat Voice channel.
+If others tell you they can’t hear you, believe your mic is causing echo, or bring any other problem with your tech to your attention, put in the effort to resolve the issue.
+You can get troubleshooting help by messaging @Front Desk.

 Prioritize Human Connection

-Virtual playtesting is, by its nature, less connected that playing together in the same room around the same table.
+Virtual playtesting is, by its nature, less connected than playing together in the same room around the same table.
 Taking a little time for all players to introduce themselves before a playtest can help everything start off on the right foot.
-Turning on your video feed during introductions and feedback also makes it easier to connect, take turns speaking, and understand one another.
+Turning on your video when possible also makes it easier to connect, take turns speaking, and understand one another.

-It’s wise to disable video while everyone’s focus is on a virtual tabletop (TTS, Tabletopia, Tabletop Playground, PlayingCards.io, or Screentop.gg).
-When you are communicating via voice chat, try to make room for everyone to speak without interrupting or talking over one another.
-Although it’s impossible to completely avoid doing this, when it does happen, acknowledging the blunder and apologizing can help everyone feel comfortable continuing to participate in the conversation.
+It’s wise to disable video while everyone’s focus is on a virtual tabletop.
+When you are using voice chat only, try to make room for everyone to speak without interrupting or talking over one another.
+Although it’s impossible to completely avoid doing this, when it does happen, acknowledging it and apologizing can help keep the conversation welcoming and productive.

-No attendee shall harass a guest, staff member, volunteer, another attendee, or other individual present in the venue.
-Any such behavior may lead to expulsion from the convention and revocation of your badge without refund.
+No attendee shall harass a guest, staff member, volunteer, another attendee, or other individual present in the Discord server.
+Any such behavior may lead to expulsion from the Discord server and revocation of your badge without refund.

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, political affiliation, body appearance, race, religion, or gender identity; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; inappropriate physical contact; and unwelcome sexual attention.